 - Meatloaf sliced and cut into bite sized pieces would also give an authentic, vintage vibe.

-Tip 4: Retro Sweets & Treats for your vintage inspired holiday cocktail party:
+Tip 4: Retro Sweets & Treats for your retro cocktail party for the holidays:

 Stick with the iconic sweets and treats of the past!
 Some of the most iconic desserts of the 50’s & 60’s were Chiffon Pie, Baked Alaska & Pineapple Upside Cake.
 I’ve linked to a couple of my favorite recipes for these desserts below.
 Another popular dessert – Jello!

 Now, if you want to kick up that dessert portion of your cocktail party even a little more, set up a retro vintage candy bar like people used to see in pharmacies and corner stores.
 Provide candy cane striped bags for guests to transport their treat home!

 Lastly – ice cream was a very big deal in the past – so arranging an ice cream sundae bar would be a fun addition!